thomaspernet/DataAnalysisPy/README.md

-It is possible to add an extra level to the data by choosing a low dimension variable from the dropdown menu var_cat_color
+It is possible to add an extra level to the data by choosing a low dimension feature from the dropdown menu `var_cat_color`